olimorris/persisted.nvim/README.md

 })
 ```

-You can also provide a function to run when `autoload = true` but there is no session to be loaded:
+You can also provide a function to run when `autoload = true` and there is no session to load:

 ```lua
 require("persisted").setup({